Patient's Query

 Hi,

 I can understand your concern.
-I will solve your doubt, so do not worry.
+I will solve your doubts, so do not worry.
 Any test, including antibody testing, is useful to rule out HIV after six weeks and three months.
-CLIA (Clinical laboratory improvements amendments) and CMIA (Chemiluminescence micropartical immunoassay) are the equivalents and best test for HIV testing.
-So, now after three months, no need to repeat any testing.
-You can consider yourself free from HIV (Human immunodeficiency viruses) if no further unprotected exposure after that last exposure six months back.
+CLIA (Clinical Laboratory Improvements Amendments) and CMIA (Chemiluminescence microparticle immunoassay) are the equivalents and best tests for HIV testing.
+So, now, after three months, there is no need to repeat any testing.
+You can consider yourself free from HIV (human immunodeficiency viruses) if you have no further unprotected exposure after that last exposure six months back.
 I hope I have solved your query.
 Let me know if you have additional questions in mind.

 Best regards.